mmungekar/slogo/README.md

 * Miguel worked on developing the front-end and controller classes as well as the refactoring and writing of commands.
 Feng contributed to the interpreter and parser and assisted in developing custom and variable commands.
-Mina worked on the parsing, interpreting, and contributed to the writing of commands.
+Mina worked on the parsing and interpreting of text, and contributed to the writing of commands.
 Juan designed the overall command library, worked on the project's structure, and wrote commands.
 All contributed to extension work.